mlandis/phyddle/docs/source/pipeline.rst

 .. note::

-    Real-valued parameters may have values that are negative, positive, or zero.
-    We recommend that you transform numerical parameters into real-valued for use with phyddle.
+    Real-valued parameters have ordered values that are negative, positive, or zero.
+We recommend that you transform numerical parameters into real values for use with phyddle.
 For example, although an evolutionary rate parameter is non-negative, the log of that rate can be negative, positive, or zero.

 .. note::

     Categorical parameters have unordered values.
 They are encoded using base-0 sequential integers.
 For example, the nucleotides for an ancestral state estimation task would use ``0, 1, 2, 3`` to represent A, C, G, T.

 Lastly, Format creates a test dataset containing proportion ``test_prop`` of all simulated examples, and a second training dataset that contains all